 Why Study PhD Neuroscience?

-A PhD in Neuroscience offers students various career options in research, academia, and the healthcare industry.
+A Neuroscience PhD offers students various career options in research, academia, and the healthcare industry.

 - The curriculum of the course provides an indepth understanding of the functioning of the brain and how Neuroscience helps in recovering with the Neurological discorders.